-Whether you're a ghost or a ghoul, we want everyone to have a safe Halloween.
-With treats on the mind, it is easy to get wrapped up (in the candy bar) madness, however, it is important to remember to stay safe this Halloween.
-Whether you're a seasoned veteran or this is your first Halloween with kiddo, following these 10 tips for a safe Halloween.
+Whether you're a ghost or a ghoul, we want everyone to have a fun Halloween.
+With treats on the mind, it is easy to get wrapped up in (the candy bar) madness.
+However, it is important to remember to stay safe this Halloween.
+Whether you're a seasoned veteran or this is your first Halloween with your kiddo, try following these 10 tips for a safe Halloween.

 Having a solid plan of where to go will help fight fatigue and combat grumpy kids.
 This will also help you prepare to know which houses will be offering treats versus tricks.